How to Produce a Novel

 Seek Professional Help

-If you’ve fastidiously followed the steps discussed so far on this page for resting, reading, editing, resting, securing independent Beta readers, and incorporating their observations into the final draft, you’ll have a relatively clean document, relative to 90+% of manuscripts most editors see.
+If you fastidiously follow the steps using the tools in How to Produce a Novel, you’ll have a relatively clean document, relative to 90+% of manuscripts most editors see.
 However, editorial analysis of the writing will improve the work.